jjti/repp/docs/index.md

 ### Backbones and Enzymes

 The plasmid sequence in the input file is designed as a circular plasmid by default.
-In other words, Repp assumes that the sequence includes an insert sequence as well as a backbone.
+In other words, REPP assumes that the sequence includes an insert sequence as well as a backbone.
 To use the sequence in the input file as an insert sequence but another fragment as a backbone, use the `--backbone` and `--enzyme` command in combination.
 This will lookup `--backbone` in the fragment databases and digest it with the enzyme selected through the `--enzyme` flag.
 The linearized backbone will be concatenated to the insert sequence.
 For example, to insert a `GFP_CDS` sequence into iGEM's `pSB1A3` backbone after linearizing it with `PstI`:

 ```bash
 repp make sequence --in "./GFP_CDS.fa" --addgene --igem --backbone pSB1A3 --enzyme PstI